imahdio/VPN-issue/README.md

 2-remote USA based windows server

-# Here are the results:
+# These are the results:
 ## ▉ Open vpn connection
 port|results
 -|-